 The Adara Youth Community Centre provides support to adolescents through sexual and reproductive health education and services including family planning, counselling, life skills training, and connection with health services.
-Our goal is to provide youth with support to lead happy and healthy lives.
+It also provides community outreach, working closely with schools, parents and local leaders.
+These services are available to people aged 10 to 24.
+We aim to provide youth with support to lead happy and healthy lives.